 Cucumber Ribbon Sandwiches

 - Lebanese cucumbers

 - Finely snipped fresh chives

-Peel cucumbers and slice lengthwise into ribbons using a mandolin.
-Rest the slices on paper towel for about 10 minutes to remove excess moisture.
+Peel cucumbers and slice them lengthwise into ribbons using a mandolin.
+Rest the slices on the paper towel for about 10 minutes to remove excess moisture.

 Lightly brush with olive oil.